 The 1More Tripler Driver are ultra-portable headphones.
 Like most in-ears, they have a small footprint and can easily fit into most pockets.
 They're super easy to carry around on your person even with the slightly bulkier case.

-The 1More Triple Drivers are surprisingly well built, although not as well-built as the Etymotic ER4XR.
+The 1More Triple Drivers are decently well-built, although not as well-built as the Sony MH755 or the Etymotic ER4XR.
 At first glance, they look like regular in-ears, but upon closer inspection, you notice that the materials used in their build quality feel high-end and durable.
-The audio cable is decently thick, rubberized and coated with a flexible fabric which adds to their durability.
+The audio cable is decently thick, rubberized, and coated with a flexible fabric which adds to their durability.
 The earbuds are also metal, so they won't break if you accidentally drop them.
-However, the cables leading to the earbuds are much thinner than the rest of the audio cable which could wear and tear over time.
-The cable is also non-replaceable, unlike some of the other,in-ears we've tested like the Tin Audio T2, KZ AS-10, or the BGVP DM6.
+However, the cables leading to the earbuds are much thinner than the rest of the audio cable, which could wear and tear over time.
+The cable is also non-replaceable, unlike some of the other in-ears we've tested like the Tin Audio T2, KZ AS-10, or the BGVP DM6.

 The headphones are as stable as most in-ears that do not have any stability tips.
 However, if you can get a good fit, then they won't move much even when running or exercising.
 They're so lightweight that unless you pull them out yourself or the cable gets hooked on something, they will rarely fall out of your ears.

 The frequency response consistency of the Triple Driver is excellent.
 If the user is able to achieve a proper seal using the assortment of tips that come with the headphones, then they should be able to get the same bass and treble delivery each time they use the headphones.